JorgeAngel/jorgeangel.github.io/_pages/publications.md

 ## Refereed Journal Articles and Proceedings

-* González Ordiano, J. Á., Gröll, L., Mikut, R., & Hagenmeyer, V. (accepted).
+* González Ordiano, J. Á., Gröll, L., Mikut, R., & Hagenmeyer, V. (2019).
 Probabilistic Energy Forecasting using the Nearest Neighbors Quantile Filter and Quantile Regression.
 International Journal of Forecasting.

 * Appino, R. R., González Ordiano, J. Á., Munzke, N., Mikut, R., Faulwasser, T., & Hagenmeyer, V. (2019, May).
 Assessment of a Scheduling Strategy for Dispatching Prosumption of an Industrial Campus.
 In Proceedings of the "Internationaler ETG-Kongress 2019" (pp. 289-294).
 VDE-Verlag.